 3% as of February 1st, 2022 (includes the previously received 1%)

 3.5% as of February 1st, 2023 (includes the previously received 1%)

 All current employees will receive retroactive compensation by December 31st, 2023.

 Our Bargaining Team is preparing to negotiate a new Collective Agreement for all Part-Time Support Staff from across all Colleges.
-The Local will be hosting meetings to ensure your participation in reviewing the current Collective Agreement and proposing amendments.
+Our bargaining team is heading to Demand Set Meeting October 21 and 22nd.

 August 28, 2023 - Bill 124 update